ambergorzynski/control_flow_fleshing/README.md

 - Add a new language directory to `src/fuzzflesh/harness`
 - Implement the abstract class `Runner` which is in `src/fuzzflesh/harness/runner.py`
 - Add the filepaths required for your decompiler to the relevant argument subparser in `src/fuzzflesh/__main__.py`, and add the decompiler to the `Compiler` class in `src/fuzzflesh/common/utils.py`

-# Coverage analysis
-Navigate to `src/analysis/coverage`.
-The scripts to gather coverage for each testing tool - decompiler combination can be found within the `cpp` and `java` folders.
-Note that this requires a significant amount of setup and running time and the scripts are unlikely to work without adjustment on your machine.
-The overall coverage analysis is run as follows:
-- First, activate the virtual environment `/path/to/src venv/bin/activate`
-- Scripts for running each tool with coverage are found within the respective language, tool, and decompiler folders.
-Jacoco is used for Java coverage, while gcovr is used for C/C++ coverag.
-- Once the raw coverage results are complete, analyse the results by adjusting the filepaths to your own locations as necessary and run `python coverage.py`
-- To gather unique coverage: `python diff_coverage.py`

-# Bug-finding analysis
-To run the bug-finding analysis you must install the JD-Tester tool from https://github.com/AIRTEspresso/DecompilerStudy

-Next, navigate to `src/analysis/head2head` and run `python head2head_jdtester.py --cfr` or `python head2head_jdtester.py --jadx`.
-It may be necessary to run the shell scripts manually depending on your JD-Tester installation location.

 # License
 Copyright 2025 Amber Gorzynski